minfeihe-tomtom/minfeihe-tomtom.github.io/index.md

 Github pages can create the protect the site [visibility](https://docs.github.com/en/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site) with granted user access.
 Besides, the Github pages provides managed cert for HTTPS connection.
 [Instructions & Reference](https://docs.github.com/en/pages).

+Pros:
+- Driven by git code best practices and managed in a GitHub repo.
+- SaaS hosted on GitHub, easy to use and config.
+- Pre-defined themes.
+- Same visibility management as code repositories.
+- HTTPS protected by GitHub certificate management.
+- Markdown supported and not frontend coding.

+Cons:
+- None

 ## Docsify
 docsify generates your documentation website on the fly.
 Unlike GitBook, it does not generate static html files.
 Instead, it smartly loads and parses your Markdown files and displays them as a website.
 To start using it, all you need to do is create an index.html and deploy it on
 ```